marioizquierdo/tinytest.js/README.md

  * Implement only must-have functions
  * Avoid any complexity
+ * Tinytest should be able to test tinytest itself
  * Write some tests with it and see if it actually could be used on, at least, small projects

 ## Usage ##